How to Install CMake on Fedora 39/38/37 Linux

 cd /cmake-{your version}

-Step 4: Run the Bootstrap Script
+Run the CMake Bootstrap Script

 In this step, you will run the bootstrap script, which prepares the build system for compiling CMake.
 If you encounter any issues, ensure you have installed all the required dependencies mentioned earlier.